csknk/bash-image-processor/readme.md

 ##Instructions

-* Add this file in your Bash path
+* Add this file to a directory in your shell(Bash) path
 * Make it executable (`sudo chmod +x /usr/local/bin/image-crunch`)
 * In your terminal, move into the images directory
 * Enter `image-crunch`